emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

 and how to reach the group’s goals.
 People work together better when they understand their roles.

-I use the following matrix (Figure) to define roles and responsibilities.
+I use the following matrix in Figure 2 to define roles and responsibilities.

 | ![_config.yml]({{ site.baseurl }}/images/Managing A Data Science Team/roles_matrix_00.png) |